strimzi/strimzi-kafka-operator/design/service-binding.md

 Because Strimzi support multiple listeners and there is also a future plan to enhance the listener configuration capabilities, it seems prudent to design a scheme that works nicely with multiple listeners.

 There are two proposals here, with a preference for the first.
+Consequently, this format is used for the later examples.

 ### Option 1 - Augment Kafka CR status